mmbf111619/Interview_Driven_ML_Learning/README.md

 ## 1 Data Structure and Algorithms
-Leetcode preparation is often ineviatable for MLE interview, although the expectation might not be as high as SDE interview.
-Often, medium and easy leetcode question will be asked during coding interview.
+Leetcode preparation is inevitable for MLE interview, although the expectation might not be as much as SDE interview.
+Often, medium and easy leetcode questions will be asked during coding interview.

 ## 2 Systems Design